 Pennsylvania is the home to a variety of Anabaptist groups including one called the Amish.
 The Amish emerged in Europe through a church split among the Swiss Anabaptists led by Jacob Amman in 1693.
 These Amish immigrated to the New World separately beginning about 1734.
 They originally settled to the north of Lancaster County in what is today Berks County.
 While both the Amish and Mennonites are Anabaptist in their historical and theological origins, they are distinctly different groups today.
 The origins of LMC churches stem from several waves of European immigration to the New World in the 18th century, the first occuring in 1710.
 These immigrants were Anabaptists of primarily Swiss-German heritage who sought religious tolerance, fled persecution, and desired economic betterment.

-21st Century Focus: Today, the 170 churches from New York City to Washington D.C. make up LMC.
-In addition, LMC has planted churches in New York, New England, and the South.
-Since the twentieth century, LMC churches embrace a host of new immigrant groups including Hispanic, Asian, and African cultures.
-Through the ministry of Eastern Mennonite Missions, the missions agency of the Conference, fraternal relationships exist with Mennonite churches in Africa, Asia, Eastern Europe, and Central and South America.
+Today, the LMC churches range from Conneticut to Virginia and New Jersey to Indiana.
+Since the twentieth century, LMC churches embrace a host of new immigrant groups including Spanish, Asian, and African cultures.
+Through the ministry of Eastern Mennonite Missions (EMM), the missions agency of the Conference, fraternal relationships exist with Mennonite churches in Africa, Asia, Eastern Europe, and Central and South America.
 Churches in the Cuba, Dominican Republic, Mexico, and Costa Rica also belonging to the New York district of LMC.
 For a listing of LMC congregations by district, click here.

 Come, walk with us through LMC’s rich and varied story.

 Ven, camina con nosotros a través de la historia rica y variada de LMC.